openchoreo/openchoreo.github.io/docs/reference/api/platform/dataplane.md

 ## Getting the Agent CA Certificate

-When using agent-based communication (`agent.enabled: true`), you need to provide the cluster agent's CA certificate in the DataPlane CR.
+The cluster agent automatically generates its CA certificate when deployed to the data plane cluster.
 This certificate is used by the control plane to verify the identity of the data plane agent during mTLS authentication.

 ### Extracting the CA Certificate

-The cluster agent automatically generates its CA certificate when deployed to the data plane cluster.
-You can extract it using:
+You can extract the CA certificate using:

 ```bash
 # For multi-cluster setups, specify the data plane cluster context